 Esters, chlorinated or brominated compounds, amine cargoes and others will react with any moisture present to form aggressive by-products, which will attack the coating and/or carbon steel.
 Such cargoes must therefore be free from moisture and be carried in completely dry tanks, which are protected against water ingression.
+After unloading, ventilation to a "gas free" state must be carried out in a tank prior to exposure to water.
 Additionally, R4 cargoes must not be carried before or followed by aqueous cargo or ballast water.